dsoellinger/IBCC-Lecture-Notes/2_Radiography.md

 4. Electrons start to travel towards the anode due to the potential difference
 5. Radiation gets produced as soon as the electrons hit the material

+**Note:**
+- The filter is used to get rid of the low energy x-ray photons which are really bad for the human body.
+- Collimator is used to focus the x-ray beam.

 ### How do x-ray photons get generated?

 We now understand the basic working principle of the x-ray scanner and how it makes electrons travelling towards the anode.
 However, no x-ray beams have been generated yet.